DoSomething/user-api/documentation/endpoints/v2/users.md

 Mute promotions for a user resource.
 The `user_id` property of the user to mute promotions for must be provided in the URL path, and refers to the user's Northstar ID.
 This requires either the `admin` scope, or "admin" or "staff" role with the appropriate scope.

+The ID of a user who has been [soft deleted](https://laravel.com/docs/6.x/eloquent#soft-deleting) may be passed to this endpoint, and will not result in a 404 Not Found response.

 ```
 DELETE /v2/users/:user_id/promotions
 ```